IKIM-Essen/ClusterDocs/meta/NOVICE_REVIEW_GUIDE.md

 # Novice review guide

+## Rollout timing

+Run this acceptance review against the newly published production site.
+It does not block the initial switch because the exercise depends on that live user journey, but it blocks declaring rollout complete.
+Roll back or publish a corrected release if the reviewer finds a safety blocker or cannot complete a required task without coaching.

 ## Who should review

 A biomedical researcher who has not used RCC before and has not helped write